microchip-pic-avr-examples/pic18f16q41-person-detector-mplab-mcc/README.md

 * In Device Resources:
   * Drivers &rarr; OPAMP &rarr; OPA1
   * Once the peripheral is added, modify the peripheral to match the below image.
-  * Ensure to change the custom name of the OPA to "Analog_Input" in the Pins tab.

 ![OpAmpConfiguration](./images/OpAmpConfiguration.png)